How long does it take to write a book, you ask? If you're a first-time author, you probably think it takes a LONG time.

 Here are some tools to write your book faster:

 - Specialist writing software.
-Have you ever considered that your choice of writing software might be slowing you down?
+Have you ever considered that your choice of book-writing software might be slowing you down?
 Selecting a specialist option suited to books in general, or novels in particular, might give you extra features that boost your output.

 - A second screen.
 Do you lose time by switching back and forth between your word processor and your research or notes?
 If so, consider investing in a second monitor so you can have both on display at all times.